 Now, we get back to the Volume Dashboard.
 Here, we can see that the Cut and Fill Volumes have been calculated in Cubic Meters.
 We can also see a Net Graph showing graphically the compared amount of Cut and Fill (Red for Cut, Green for Fill).

-To achieve a better representation of our Cut and Fill Volume surface into CAD, right-click the Cut and Fill Volume Surface in the Volume Dashboard, and choose Surface Properties.
-There, we are going to adjust the Volume Surface into the CAD environment by showing two ranges, one standing for Cut and another one for Fill.
+To achieve a better representation of our Cut and Fill Volume surface in CAD, right-click the Cut and Fill Volume Surface in the Volume Dashboard, and choose Surface Properties.
+There, we are going to adjust the Volume Surface in the CAD environment by showing two ranges, one standing for Cut and another one for Fill.
 On the Surface Properties tab that pops up, set the number of ranges as 2.
 We will use the first range for Cut Volume, so we set the maximum elevation to zero and the color red.
 For the fill, we set the minimum elevation as zero, and the color green.
 Then hit Apply and OK.

 Now, our Volume Surface representation is ready.
 We also add a Quick View, for better visualization to check our Earthworks.